NMA93/Accessibility-Designer-Guide/docs/design-rules/colours.md

 #### Find the middle
 {: .no_toc .mb-3 }
-Now we look for the middle, with a contrast ratio of 4.5:1.
+After the darkest and lightest color value for text, we look for an average value with a contrast ratio of 4.5:1.

 <img src="{{ '/assets/images/color/colour_step_3.png' | prepend: site.baseurl }}" alt="In this picture the password was entered incorrectly.
 The password field is marked red and a label indicates that the password is wrong."/>